emlid/emlid-docs/docs/reach/common/reachview/survey.md

 When you finish collecting points, you can export your project in CSV, DXF, GeoJSON, DroneDeploy CSV or ESRI Shapefiles format.

-To do it, press "•••", click **Export** and choose the right format.
+To do it, press •••, click *Export* and choose the right format.
 The downloading will start automatically.
 Large projects might take some time to process.
 After that, you can find your archive in the default Downloads folder.

 !!! note ""
 	If you use ReachView app on Android, exporting will be made in a Downloads folder.
-As for iOS, you’ll need to choose the way you want to save your project.
+As for iOS, you will need to choose the way you want to save your project.

 <p style="text-align:center" ><img src="../img/reachview/survey/export-button.gif" style="width: 800px;" /></p>

-It’s also possible to export your project in Survey tab without opening it.
-Click the **Export** button in the project window and choose the format as in a previous way.
+It is also possible to export your project in Survey tab without opening it.
+Click the *Export* button in the project window and choose the format as in a previous way.

 ## Point stakeout